Bolivian Mennonite gas-facilitated rapes

 The veterinarian who supplied the anesthetic gas, Peter Wiebe Wall, was sentenced to 12 years in prison.
 Seven convicted rapists were sentenced to 25 years each.
-The ninth accused man, Jacob Neudorf Enns, escaped prison and remained a fugitive as of 2011.
+The ninth accused man, Jacob Neudorf Enns, escaped prison shortly after being arrested; he remained a fugitive as of 2011, and was later reported to be living in Paraguay, which also has a large Mennonite community.
+Two men were tried and convicted in connected trials.

-Many residents of the colony now have steel doors and window bars on their homes.
+Many residents of the colony now have steel doors and window bars on their homes, where previously "houses were traditionally left wide open".

-The story inspired a book and a film.